Seven Reasons Your Tooth Aches

 As a kid, a toothache typically meant it was time to rid yourself of that pesky baby tooth.
 As an adult, a toothache can be a sign of a variety of issues or have any number of causes at the root.

-Here are five potential reasons our teeth sometimes ache.
+Here are seven potential reasons our teeth sometimes ache.

 Look out if you are a sufferer of chronic sinus pain.
 Chronic sinus pain can result in tooth pain that typically surfaces in the molar region of your mouth and may increase if you dare to bend over with a chronic sinusitis episode.

 Ultimately, it is the pressure associated with the inflammation of the sinuses that results in the toothache pain.
 As this pressure builds within the sinus cavities, the teeth are pushed outward causing one to experience biting pain.

 Cardiac pain can travel to the tooth, resulting in tooth pain.
 Those who experience this type of pain might complain of burning or tightness.
 Treatment is not to remove the tooth but ideally, to consult with a cardiologist if one is able to rule out tooth decay or abscesses.

 What to Expect: Migraine headaches will typically result in causing a throbbing pain while cluster headaches will translate into an intense, lingering pain in the molar region lasting anywhere from 15 minutes to upwards of 3 hours.

 High Blood Pressure and Tooth Pain

 Did you know that high blood pressure can sometimes result in tooth pain?
 Well, actually, it is not so uncommon for the medication used to treat the tooth pain to cause this pain.
 Specifically, medication known as calcium channel blockers may lead to gum overgrowth and swelling leading some people to experience pain -specifically while chewing.